 Cercle de Mémoire HOPE series

+In Korean, my name Yuni (=Yun 둥글+뭉칠윤,륜) means circular, round, and unity.
+I absolutely love my name and the significance that it holds for me as a woman and an artist.
+Since I was a little girl, I’ve collected anything with a circular shape; round edges always comfort me.
+The shape of the circle connects to my heart.
 During my recent travels, the organic rounded shapes of old European roads, buildings, walls, and bridges ignited my artistic soul.
 Inspiration came flooding over me and I saw myself, Yuni, connected to the circles: the ancient stones, sun, earth, and moon.
 My female identity, personal history and world history felt united in a flash of recognition and deep insight.
 Positive emotion flows through my “Memories of Circle” series.
 Metallic colours are significant because they infuse me with strength and represent my identity.
 Texture and the layers of bright colours are my happy memories shining through.
 Each stone represents a positive connection These memories convey a peaceful energy, and give me power to overcome hardship.
 My spirit of gratitude emerges through harmonious circular strokes.
 Bright continuous lines represent heartfelt connections and balance.
 Peace in my relationships is very important to my spirit.
 I find it intriguing that an artist’s emotions can be communicated to the heart of a viewer, and that is my intention.

-HOPE I HOPE II HOPE III 2015 ~ CURRENT
+HOPE I HOPE II HOPE III 2015 ~

 At the heart of my work is the recognition that emotions flow and life itself is in a constant state of flux.
 I painted Hope I and Hope II in response to the news story of a 3-year-old boy named Aylan Kurdi, who died during a treacherous journey across the Mediterranean Sea to escape war-torn Syria.
 For me, he represents all children around the world who must endure war and harsh environments.
 The paintings express my emotional journey through deep sadness, guilt, questioning, empathy, and ultimately, to a sense of hope.
 I care about the children who suffer and I believe that our caring unites us in our humanity.
 All children deserve to be happy and healthy and there is hope for this future.